M305-g/Healthcare-Insurance-Claims-Analysis/README.md

 SQL Analysis

-**Key Findings**
+**Key Finding**

-The dataset contained 4,500 healthcare insurance claims with a total claim amount of 22,563,917 and an average claim amount of 5,014.
+* The analysis of **4,500 healthcare insurance claims** identified a **total claim amount of 22.56 million** with an average claim amount of **5,014**.
+Outpatient services recorded the highest claim volume, Pediatrics generated the highest total claim expenditure, and healthcare spending peaked in **November 2023**.

-Claim amounts ranged from 100 to 9,997.

-Senior patients recorded the highest number of claims (2,892), followed by young adults (807) and children (801).
-Female patients accounted for 2,282 claims, while male patients accounted for 2,218.

-Outpatient services recorded the highest claim volume (1,152), followed by routine (1,149), inpatient (1,128), and emergency (1,071).

-Pediatrics generated the highest total claim amount (4,918,043.9) and the highest claim volume (955).

-November 2023 recorded the highest monthly claim amount (≈1,211,698.7), while July recorded the lowest (≈237,566).

-Approved claims represented 33.82%, denied 33.60%, and pending 32.58% of all claims.

-Several diagnosis codes contributed higher claim amounts than others, indicating potential high-cost clinical conditions.
+* Claim activity was generally balanced across gender, claim status, and claim types.
+Senior patients accounted for the highest number of claims, while several diagnosis codes contributed disproportionately to total claim costs, highlighting potential high-cost clinical areas for further investigation.

 **Key Insights**